PulseBeamDev/docs/getting-started/what-happened.md

 # Next Steps

-* The way we received tokens in the demo (by embedding our private key in our client) was 100% insecure and NOT production ready!!
+* 🛑 The way we received tokens in the demo (by embedding our private key in our client) was insecure and NOT production ready!
 See our guide on [serving tokens in production](/docs/guides/token/)
 * To get some bonus points, see [below](#bonus-points)
 * Dive into our [Concepts](/docs/concepts/terms)
 * Use PulseBeam in your applications 😊